-Exceptions to this are ill-health retirements, and from those members with a Protected Pension Age (see 'Definitions') who retire before age 55.
+Exceptions to this are ill health retirements, and from those members with a Protected Pension Age (see Definitions) who retire before age 55.
 The option to draw some pension is only available once in a 12-month period.
 Enquiries in the first instance should be directed to the Administration Team at TPT (contact details can be found on page 2).

-Please note: This should not be confused with the right to have your pre 1 April 2002 benefits paid with no reduction from age 60.
+Please note: This should not be confused with the right to have your pre 1 April 2002 benefits paid with no reduction from age 60 or the right to have your pre April 2016 benefits paid with no reductions from age 65.